Admission Information

 Admission Procedures

 Students are accepted from a variety of undergraduate fields and no leveling courses are required.
-MPA Applications are accepted for on a rolling basis for fall and spring semesters.
-Although there is no deadline, time is required to process the applications and to allow time to take the GRE, GMAT or LSAT for your test scores, so applicants should apply well before the term starts.
+MPA Applications are accepted on a rolling basis for fall and spring semesters.
+Although there is no deadline, time is required to process the applications and time for the committee to review the application, so applicants should apply well before the term starts.

 The procedures and requirements for admission, for both an MPA degree student and special students, are outlined in the Texas Tech University Graduate Catalog as follows: